Our Diversity and Inclusion Calendar

 Our Diversity and Inclusion Calendar looks at marking particular topics each month in order to promote, through awareness and action, an inclusive work environment where every individual, each with rights and responsibilities, has an active role to play in an environment that is stable, safe, just and tolerant, respects diversity, inclusion and equality of opportunity.

 International Day of Older Persons is celebrated on 1 October.
-The COVID-19 pandemic has exacerbated existing inequalities, with the past three years intensifying the socioeconomic, environmental, health and climate related impacts on the lives of older persons.
+Events of recent years intensifying the socioeconomic, environmental, health and climate related impacts on the lives of older persons.

 While older persons continue to meaningfully contribute to their political, civil, economic, social and cultural lives; their contributions and experiences remain largely invisible and disregarded.